airslip-ltd/customer-portal-docs/src/docs/src/pages/data-model/accounting/tracking-categories.md

 - View the categories that a transaction belongs to.
 - View all transactions in a tracking category.

-From the [TrackingCategories](https://api.codat.io/swagger/index.html#/TrackingCategories) endpoints, you can retrieve:
+From the TrackingCategories endpoints, you can retrieve:

-- A [list of the latest tracking categories](https://api.codat.io/swagger/index.html#/TrackingCategories/TrackingCategories_ListPaged) for a company.
+- A list of the latest tracking categories
-- The details of a [specific tracking category](https://api.codat.io/swagger/index.html#/TrackingCategories/TrackingCategories_Single).
+- The details of a specific tracking category.

 >
 > Example use case